Aviation Biofuels

 PNNL has made significant strides in the aviation biofuels realm with our commercial partner, LanzaTech.
 In the late 2000s, PNNL began investigating the catalytic chemistries that turn waste gases and biomass feedstocks into jet fuel.

 PNNL’s biofuels research team constructed a lab-scale experimental setting and, in partnership with LanzaTech, used it to develop and produce 5-gallon samples of high-quality jet fuel from ethanol.
 LanzaTech then scaled up production to more than 4,000 gallons.
-In September 2018, LanzaTech licensed the technology from PNNL, and the following month, a Virgin Atlantic 747 jet flew from Orlando to London, marking the first commercial flight using the sustainable fuel.
+In September 2018, LanzaTech licensed the technology from PNNL, and the following month, a Virgin Atlantic 747 jet flew from Orlando to London, marking the first commercial flight using the biofuel.